 “Goonies never say die!”– Mikey in The Goonies

-When you grow up, there are those movies you watch once and forget about, leaving very little of a mark on your pop culture makeup.
+When you grow up, there are those movies you watch once and forgot about, leaving very little of a mark on your pop culture makeup.
 Other times there are those films that stand the test of time, maybe not in graphics, or dialogue, but in substance.
 These films, still to this day, are a nostalgic reminder of one of your great cinematic experiences and a sentimental part of your past.

 We all have our internal or external list of “favorite movies.”
-Often the list is personal, ranging from a film you can’t stop thinking about, or one that proved cinematic masterpiece, or others purely for their stupidity.
+Often the list is personal, ranging from a film you can’t stop thinking about, or one that proved a cinematic masterpiece, or others purely for their stupidity.
 The list is yours, no one else, so the films you loved are allowed to stand in place as “your” greats.
 My list is similar to that idea.
 I have my masterpiece like Shawshank Redemption, my favorites Memento, Back to the Future, Pulp Fiction, Jurassic Park, Platoon, movies by Christopher Nolan, Stephan Spielberg, Quintin Tarantino, and so on.
 My list is my list, films that had an effect on me, one way or another.

 For this reason, as I said in a previous blog post, my brother and I started our weekly movie chats during the pandemic and modeling it after our favorite movie podcast, The Rewatchables.
 We wanted movies from our lists for our reasons.
 So, this is how we decided upon the films listed in my previous POP!
 Culture post, POP!
 Culture on Repeat, based on the genre we wanted to tackle that week.
 After 17 weeks of choosing a movie from a specific category, for example, science fiction – Snowpiercer, 80s random – Weird Science, or perfect for 4th of July – Glory, I decided to go in a different direction this past week.
 (To note; my brother and I have an agreement not to do any movies already covered by The Rewatchables podcast, which is why some films that should be covered will not).